erikyo/OH-MY-SVG/readme.txt

 == Changelog ==

+= 0.1.1 - 2022-08-03 =
+* Provides some additional control (like rotation)
+* Enhanced color gathering
+* A better original svg image handling (the image is stored each time it is loaded or replaced)

 = 0.1.0 - 2022-07-25 =
 * Initial Release.

 = Contribute =
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: